-In Fig.\ \ref{fig:HyaTeff}, top, we plot the Apsis deduced effective temperatures for stars in the Hyades as a function of their BP-RP colour.
+The top panel of Fig.\ \ref{fig:HyaTeff} shows the Apsis deduced effective temperatures for stars in the Hyades as a function of their BP-RP colour.
 On the left we show the GSP-Phot derived T$_{\rm eff}$, which reveals a monotonic and relatively smooth decline with increasing colour up to BP-RP$\lessapprox$1.35\,mag.
 In the range 1.35$<$BP-RP$<$3.0\,mag, the GSP-Phot temperature estimates bifurcate.
-Overplotted in blue is the T$_{\rm eff}$ vs.\ colour relation according to the best fitting PARSEC isochrone.
+Overplotted in blue is the T$_{\rm eff}$ versus\ colour relation according to the best-fitting PARSEC isochrone.
 Compared to the isochrone, GSP-Phot T$_{\rm eff}$ estimates are systematically lower by 150 to 250\,K for BP-RP$\lessapprox$1.35\,mag, while the bifurcated GSP-Phot T$_{\rm eff}$ estimates for BP-RP$>$1.35\,mag seemingly bracket the temperature according to the isochrone.
-For BP-RP$>$3.0\,mag the GSP-Phot T$_{\rm eff}$ estimates are systematically higher by $\approx$50\,K than implied by the isochrone.
+For BP-RP$>$3.0\,mag, the GSP-Phot T$_{\rm eff}$ estimates are systematically higher by $\approx$50\,K than implied by the isochrone.
 On the right, we show GSP-Spec T$_{\rm eff}$, which also reveals a bifurcation for the colour range 1.35$<$BP-RP$<$1.65\,mag.
 For reference, the corresponding stellar masses according to the isochrone are indicated on the top abscissa.

-Shown in the bottom of Fig.\ \ref{fig:HyaTeff} are effective temperature vs.\ colour for the Pleiades.
-Noticeable is the apparent gap in GSP-Phot derived T$_{\rm eff}$ in the range 8500 to 9500\,K with the majority of the stars with BP-RP$<$0.3\,mag being assigned T$_{\rm eff}>$9500\,K. For redder colours 0.3$<$BP-RP$<$1.3\,mag GSP-Phot T$_{\rm eff}$ falls by a few 100\,K systematically below -- and for BP-RP$>$1.7\,mag above -- the colour-temperature relation of the best fitting PARSEC isochrone.
-We note that a few stars in the BP-RP colour range from 1.0 to 2.0\,mag have GSP-Phot temperature which fall significantly above the isochrone relation.
-The GSP-Spec module could deduce effective temperatures only for 115 of the bona fide single stars in the Pleiades.
-While the majority follows closely the T$_{\rm eff}$--colour relation of the best fitting isochrone, a few stars stand out with having significantly lower GSP-Spec temperatures.
+The bottom panel of Fig.\ \ref{fig:HyaTeff} shows effective temperature versus\ colour for the Pleiades.
+There appears to be a noticeable gap in GSP-Phot derived T$_{\rm eff}$ in the range of 8500 to 9500\,K with the majority of the stars with BP-RP$<$0.3\,mag being assigned T$_{\rm eff}>$9500\,K. For redder colours, that is, 0.3$<$BP-RP$<$1.3\,mag, GSP-Phot T$_{\rm eff}$ systematically falls a few hundred\,Kelvin below the colour--temperature relation of the best-fitting PARSEC isochrone, and for BP-RP$>$1.7\,mag it systematically falls a few hundred Kelvin above this relation.
+We note that a few stars in the BP-RP colour range from 1.0 to 2.0\,mag have a GSP-Phot temperature that falls significantly above the isochrone relation.
+The GSP-Spec module was only able to deduce effective temperature for 115 of the bona fide single stars in the Pleiades.
+While the majority closely follow the T$_{\rm eff}$--colour relation of the best-fitting isochrone, a few stars stand out by having significantly lower GSP-Spec temperatures.